Nicolás Almagro

-Nicolás Almagro Sánchez ([nikoˈlas alˈmaɣɾo ˈsantʃeθ]; born 21 August 1985 in Murcia, Spain) is a Spanish former professional tennis player.
+Nicolás Almagro Sánchez ([nikoˈlas alˈmaɣɾo ˈsantʃeθ]; born 21 August 1985 in Murcia, Spain) is a Spanish former professional tennis player of Latin American descent.
 He reached the quarterfinals of the French Open in 2008, 2010 and 2012 (losing each time to Rafael Nadal, the eventual champion in each occasion), as well as the quarterfinals of the Australian Open in 2013 (losing to David Ferrer after leading by two sets to love).

-Almagro won 13 singles titles and he achieved a career-high singles ranking of World No. 9 in May 2011.
+Over his career, Almagro won thirteen singles titles, and he achieved a career-high singles ranking of world No. 9 in May 2011.
 Following his retirement, Almagro began coaching American player Danielle Collins.

 Personal life

 Almagro married Rafi Lardín on 6 December 2015.
 They welcomed their first child, a boy, in 2017.

 Career

 Juniors

-Almagro reached as high as World No. 18 in the junior singles rankings in December 2003.
+Almagro reached as high as world No. 18 in the junior singles rankings in December 2003.

 2005

-Almagro won the gold medal at the 2005 Mediterranean Games by defeating compatriot Guillermo García-López in the final in Almería, Spain.
+Almagro won the gold medal at the 2005 Mediterranean Games by defeating compatriot Guillermo García López in the final in Almería, Spain.